hobby-labs/note2/06_iPXE/README_5.md

 # Or you can specify these parameters as arguments when running dnsmasq.
 dhcp-range=172.31.0.99,proxy

-# TODO: testing
+# gPXE/iPXE sends a 175 option.
-dhcp-match=set:ipxe,175 # gPXE/iPXE sends a 175 option.
+dhcp-match=set:ipxe,175

 enable-tftp
 tftp-root=/pxeboot